NC CPAs

 Inactive Status

 An active CPA may request a change to inactive status by submitting a request.
 An individual on inactive status is no longer considered a CPA and is not subject to the renewal fees or continuing professional education (CPE) requirements.
-Although an individual on inactive status can keep, but not display, their physical CPA certificate, they cannot use the CPA title.
+An individual on inactive status can keep, but not display, their physical CPA certificate.
+They cannot use the CPA title in any way.

 CPA-retired

-A CPA on active status or inactive status may request a change to CPA-retired status by applying to the Board and acknowledging the limitations on the scope of services they can provide and agreeing to continued oversight by the Board.
-Specifically, individuals on CPA-retired status may prepare tax returns for themselves and their immediate family members without compensation and may prepare tax returns through public service programs without compensation, such as the Volunteer Income Tax Assistance Program.
+A CPA on active or inactive status may request a change to CPA-retired status by applying to the Board, acknowledging the limitations on the scope of services they can provide, and agreeing to continued oversight by the Board.
+Specifically, individuals on CPA-retired status may not engage in any accounting work such as taxes, bookkeeping, auditing, or consulting work.
+There is a limited exception for family members and public service programs such as the Volunteer Income Tax Assistance (VITA) program.
 They must renew their certificates annually; however, they are exempt from the Board’s annual CPE requirements.

 Reinstatement

-An individual on inactive status may be reinstated to active status by completing the application form, paying the current certificate application fee, submitting three (3) certificates of moral character and endorsements of eligibility, and furnishing the Board with documentation of the completion of the necessary minutes of CPE, including the required course on the North Carolina accountancy statutes and rules.
+An individual on inactive status may request reinstatement to active status by completing the application form, paying the current certificate application fee, submitting three (3) certificates of moral character and endorsements of eligibility, and furnishing the Board with documentation of the completion of the necessary minutes of CPE, including the required course on the North Carolina accountancy statutes and rules.
+[21 NCAC 08J .0105]

 Reissuance